|Mr. Friendly, Mamacita & Chaps asking, "Yo! Where's our breakfast?"|

 I knelt down in the straw to feel her body, rubbing my hands on her white and brown hair, long and coarse.
 Given she was cold to the touch, she must have died during the night.

 The guilt came hard and fast.
 “Did she freeze to death?
-Did I not feed her enough?”
+Did I not feed her enough to keep her warm?”
 I asked myself.
 Iowa has had an early winter.
 It had snowed two days earlier and temperatures plummeted to a record cold of nine degrees.
 Nine degrees!
-In mid-November!
+In early-November!
 “Should I have gotten her a coat?”

 Doug came out to the barn and held me in his arms as I sobbed on his shoulder.
 In his soothing way, he said, “Bea, she just ran out of gas.
 She didn’t suffer.
 Her heart probably just stopped.
 What a peaceful way to go.”
 Then he left me to sit with her a while longer while he got his shovel and went to dig her grave next to Cinnamon’s.